-The training comprises of 3 placements in 2 contrasting schools over the course of the year combined with 40 days in centre training.
+The training comprises of 3 placements in 2 contrasting schools over the course of the year combined with approximately 48 days in centre training.

 The centre based training is provided by expert trainers, many of whom are still serving teachers.
 It covers all National Curriculum subjects and key aspects of primary education such as behaviour management, SEND and assessment.
 Trainees also have sessions focused on the two assignments and one presentation which contribute to their PGCE qualification (including 60 credits at M Level).

 All trainees have a tutor who is committed to supporting each trainee over their training year.
 This includes visits to observe teaching and end of term progress interviews.

 The Primary SCITT team will be co-ordinating the recruitment process with their partnership school head teachers.
 You will lead a 30-minute teaching activity and be interviewed in a partnership school.
 If this this is successful, you will be invited to attend a task day.